 I wanted to stop because I just didn’t want to run all those miles to be great at something else.
-I just didn’t know if I had the energy to do it.
+I didn’t know if I had the energy to do it.
 But I spent time alone.
-I spent time talking to a therapist about the anger that I felt inside and just this desire to express myself physically but I couldn’t do it in a professional sport anymore because I just couldn’t do it.
-And I had to find a platform, a placed to put that TNT, that energy.
+I spent time talking to a therapist about the anger I felt inside and this desire to express myself physically but I couldn’t do it in a professional sport anymore because I just couldn’t do it.
+I had to find a platform, a placed to put that TNT, that energy.

 When you talk about impact, my position in football was to make impact on people.
 To really hit them as hard as I could—to run at full speed and hit them, make an IMPACT on them.
 My job is no different today.
 My job is to make an impact on people with words and physicality, not necessarily throwing my head into them, but impacting them in a different way, in a leadership way.